top of page

 The Cottage Years – 1908 – 1929

-Trinity Episcopal Church began life on the evening of March 12th, 1908 with the start of what became a series of self-described “Cottage” prayer meetings in the home of William T. Norton.
+Trinity Episcopal Church began life in the evening of March 12th, 1908 with the start of what became a series of self-described “Cottage” prayer meetings in the home of William T. Norton.
 During this meeting a “Petition of Organization” was signed with sixteen members present.
 Services were held under the spiritual guidance of the Reverend Samuel Hotchkiss from St. John's in Millville.

 The second meeting took place five days later in the home of Mr. and Mrs. John Deane of Forest Street, and included the baptism of their infant daughter Elizabeth.
 Their third meeting took place Easter Day April 19th of 1908 and was the group's first public service held in the hall of Dudley Block, Church Street with forty people celebrating Holy Communion.